 Are the Sky’s offensive struggles something to be concerned about?

-Allie Quigley was one of the last players to leave the Sky’s practice Thursday before the team caught a flight to Atlanta for their game Friday night against the Dream.
+Allie Quigley was one of the last players to leave the Sky’s practice Thursday before the team caught a flight to Atlanta for the game Friday night against the Dream.

-The reigning three-point champion was putting up extra shots, a common sight following any practice.
+The reigning All-Star three-point champion was putting up extra shots, a common sight after any practice.
 What’s different is the shooting slump Quigley is in.

-Over the last four games, Quigley is a combined 1-for-13 from three-point range, including being shut out in the last three games.
-The last time Quigley was held scoreless from behind the arc in three consecutive games (in which she made attempts) was in 2013.
+In the last four games, Quigley has combined to shoot 1-for-13 from three-point range, including being shut out in the last three games.
+The last time Quigley was held scoreless from behind the arc in three consecutive games in which she took a shot was in 2013.

 Shooting more isn’t necessarily the remedy.
 Quigley said it’s more about remaining confident and believing the next one will fall.